nsbarr/xx/prep/Characters.md

 # Love interest?

 TBD.
 Maybe there isn't one.
+Have tossed around the idea of a wild female panda, face pressed against the cage of the Preserve, looking in & locking eyes with XX